 Sometimes while presenting data with an Excel chart we need to highlight a specific point to get user’s attention there.
 And the best way for this is to add a vertical line to a chart.

 Yes, you heard it right.
 You can highlight a specific point on a chart with a vertical line.
 Just look at the below line chart with 12-months of data.

 Now, you know the benefit of inserting a vertical line in a chart.
 But the point is, which is the best method?
 Well, out of all the methods, I’ve found this method (which I have mentioned here) simple and easy.

 Steps to Insert a [Static] Vertical Line a Chart

 Here you have a data table with monthly sales quantity and you need to create a line chart and insert a vertical line in it.
+Please follow these steps.

-- After that, enter the value “100” for Jan in “Ver Line” column.
+- Now enter a value “100” for Jan in “Ver Line” column.

 - Now next thing is to adjust axis values for your column bar.

-- Next, change the maximum value to 100, as we have entered the same value in “Ver Line” column.
+- Change the maximum value to 100, as we have entered the same value in Ver Line column.

 - In same axis options, move down to label position and select none (This will hide secondary axis, yup we don’t need it).

-- Last but not least, you have to make our column bar a little thin so that it will look like a line.
+- Last but not least, we have to make our column bar little thin so that it will look like a line.